We welcome the Tax Practitioner Institute Participants.

-Enrolled Agents: Will earn 2 CE in Federal Tax Update as topics are currently being finalized, additional CE is being determined.
-This amount may change based upon the topics offered.
-Once The Institute on Taxation has been accepted as meeting requirements of the Treasury Department Circular #230 as a sponsor of qualifying programs for those individuals enrolled to practice before the Internal Revenue Service.
+Enrolled Agents: Earn up to 10 CE.
+1 CE for each session attended.
+The Institute on Taxation has been accepted as meeting requirements of the Treasury Department Circular #230 as a sponsor of qualifying programs for those individuals enrolled to practice before the Internal Revenue Service.
 Please be sure to add your identification numbers (PTIN number) to the sign in sheets on both days.

 The Tax Institute planning committee is responsible for planning, coordinating, implementing and producing the highly successful event.